-- A. The following EMS events shall be reported immediately to LEMSA by telephone to the EMS Duty Officer, which may be reached through Public Safety Communications (PSC) at (650) 363-4981.
-The telephone report shall be followed by the submission of a written EMS event report: - 1.
-Any event that has resulted in or has the potential to lead to an adverse patient outcome; - 2.
-Any deviation from LEMSA policy or protocol that resulted in patient harm or a threat to public safety; - 3.
-Medication, treatment or clinical errors that resulted in patient harm; - 4.
-Equipment failure or malfunction that resulted in patient harm; - 5.
-Technology or communications systems errors or malfunctions that resulted in patient harm; - 6.
-The on-duty death of any prehospital personnel; - 7.
-The on-duty arrest of any prehospital personnel either working in San Mateo County or certified or accredited through the LEMSA; or - 8.
-The collision of any ambulance or EMS response vehicle that results in injury.
+- A. The following EMS events shall be reported immediately to LEMSA by telephone to the EMS Duty Officer, who may be reached through Public Safety Communications (PSC) at (650) 363-4981.
+The telephone report shall be followed by the submission of a written EMS Event Report from the involved crew member(s): - 1.
+Any event that has caused or has the potential to cause harm to a patient; - 2.
+Any deviation from LEMSA policy, protocol, or field procedure that resulted in patient harm or a threat to public safety; - 3.
+Medication, treatment, or clinical errors; - 4.
+Controlled substance inventory discrepancies and/ or loss, theft, or suspected diversion of a controlled substance(s); - 5.
+Equipment failure or malfunction that resulted in patient harm; - 6.
+Technology or communications systems errors or malfunctions that resulted in patient harm; - 7.
+The on-duty death or serious injury of any prehospital personnel; - 8.
+The on-duty arrest of any prehospital personnel either working in San Mateo County or certified or accredited through the LEMSA; or - 9.
+The collision of any ambulance or EMS response vehicle that results in injury. - B. A written incident report completed by each crew member involved in the incident shall be submitted to the EMS Duty Officer no later than the end of the crew member's shift, or within twelve (12) hours, whichever comes first.